HirokiHamaguchi/Initial_Placement_for_Fruchterman-Reingold_Force_Model_with_Coordinate_Newton_Direction/doc/presentation/manuscript.md

 ## 16

 Now, we will explain the proposed method.
-First, by randomly taking a vertex $i$ from $V$, we compute the coordinate Newton direction for $x_i$, and its gradient and Hessian is computed as these.
+First, by randomly taking a vertex $i$ from $V$, we compute the coordinate Newton direction for $x_i$, and its gradient and Hessian are computed as these.
-Since this hessian is just 2 by 2, we can compute the inverse Hessian easily, and thus we can obtain the coordinate Newton direction.
+Since this Hessian is just 2 by 2, we can compute the inverse Hessian easily, and thus we can obtain the coordinate Newton direction.

 Since $f^a_i$ is strictly convex, the coordinate Newton direction is a descent direction.
 This is different from the energy function $E_{i,j}$ and $f^a$.